HugoBlox/theme-academic-cv/CONTRIBUTING.md

 ### 6. Commit your changes

 Commit your changes If your changes pass the tests.
-You are encouraged to use [angular commit-message-format][angular-commit-message-format] to write commit message.
+You are encouraged to use [Angular Commit-message-format][angular-commit-message-format] to write commit message.
 In this way, we could have a more trackable history and an automatically generated changelog.

 ```shell
 git add .